mileskent/VACT/README.md

 ## Dependencies
 NOTE: This project depends on ncurses.h which is a Unix library.
 It has only been tested on Linux, but MacOS and other Unix-based OSs should work.

 If you are using Windows, [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) should allow you to run this project.
 However, I haven't specifically tested it.
 Alternatively, you could use a full-on virtual machine.
-However, WSL2 is more convienient.
+However, WSL is more convienient.

 To build this project, you will need g++ and ncurses.h On Debian-based systems (Debian, Ubuntu, Linux Mint, etc. [WSL2 is usually Debian-based by default]) you can run the following